Lesterpaintstheworld/aider/benchmark/README.md

-# Aider code editing benchmark harness
+# aider_nova code editing benchmark harness

-Aider uses a "code editing" benchmark to quantitatively measure how well it works with the GPT-3.5 and GPT-4 models.
+aider_nova uses a "code editing" benchmark to quantitatively measure how well it works with the GPT-3.5 and GPT-4 models.
 This directory holds the harness and tools needed to run the benchmarking suite.